JCentercreation/javiercarrilloblog.com/_posts/2022-06-15-SwiftAsyncAwait.markdown

     <span class="hljs-keyword">guard</span> <span class="hljs-keyword">let</span> image = <span class="hljs-keyword">await</span> maybeImage?.<span class="hljs-attribute">prepareImageAsyncAwait</span>() <span class="hljs-keyword">else</span> { <span class="hljs-keyword">throw</span> <span class="hljs-type">FetchImageError</span>.<span class="hljs-attribute">badImage</span> }
     <span class="hljs-keyword">return</span> image
 }</code></pre>

+The first thing you could realize about code above is how simple it is, just a few lines of code.
+As you may noticed, when defining an asynchronous functions are followed by `async`, and when instantiated are after an `await`.
+With this simple code it is easy to follow the action without losing any feature, both asynchrony and throwing errors.

 Thanks for reading :)